Batmanos1/IDAPP/README.md

-# IDAPP: Universal Controller for ESP32 robots
+# IDAPP: Universal Controller for I.D.C.
+(ESP32) robots

 **IDAPP** is a futuristic Progressive Web App (PWA) designed to act as the extended nervous system and remote controller for the **IDC** robots.
 It connects directly via **Web Bluetooth**, requiring no app store installation, and features a "Living UI" that synchronizes with the robot's emotional state.